What does a Test Engineering Manager do?

 How to become a Test Engineering Manager?

-- Pursue advanced education: Consider a degree in computer science, engineering, or a related field.
-A master's degree can be a significant advantage.
+- Earn a relevant degree.
+Start with a bachelor's degree in computer science, engineering, or a related field.
+This will give you a solid foundation.

 How long does it take to become a Test Engineering Manager?